 Parish Collective has developed unique training and consulting formats in partnership with a variety of non-profits, academic institutions, and Parish Collective churches and groups.
 You can email us at email@example.com to inquire regarding speaking, consulting, salons, charrettes, and other training interests.

-There is a tectonic shift happening under the surface of the church in North America.
+Join us April 25-26 at the Inhabit Conference There is a tectonic shift happening under the surface of the church in North America.
 Parishioners are returning to the parish.
-The greater our individual mobility extends, the greater the world’s longing and need for a faith that can be lived out collectively – where we can be present… where there is an embodied practice… where […]
+The greater our individual mobility extends, the greater the world’s longing and need for a faith that can be lived out collectively – […]